OpenCyphal/libcanard/README.md

 ## Example

-## TODO: Update to show how to use the new sized de-allocations, and how not to confuse payload_size and allocated_size.
-☝ todo will be addressed as soon as the new API is stable (tx, rx, and "zero copy" aspects).

 The example augments the documentation but does not replace it.

 The library requires a constant-complexity deterministic dynamic memory allocator.